anhdau185/auth-service/README.md

 **pgAdmin** is an open-source administration and development tool for PostgreSQL.
 The web-based pgAdmin 4 is included in this project as a container running in parallel with the main service's containers.

-To manage, administer, or simply interact with your PostgresSQL databases:
+To manage, administer, or simply interact with your PostgreSQL databases:

 1. Navigate to `localhost:5050` on your browser